UWPR/Comet/parameters/parameters_202402/output_txtfile.md

 5165  3  432.885100  1295.633471 1294.628231 0.5551   70.6711  42 1.0112   5  11 40 917   QALEEKASALR R.QALEEKAS[79.9663]ALR.T   8_V_79.966331  sp|A0A096LP49|CC187_HUMAN  RT 2.11E+01

 ```

+Here's a description of each column in the regular Comet (non-Crux) output:

+- scan:  The scan number of the spectrum that was searched.
+- num:  For each scan, the top N best scoring peptides are returned, controlled by the [num_output_lines](num_output_lines.html) parameter.
+This column displays the peptide order for each scan, starting at "1" to indicate the top scoring peptide, "2" to indicate the second best scoring peptide, etc.
+- charge:  The precursor charge state
+- exp_neutral_mass:  The experimental neutral mass of the measured precursor ion.
+- calc_neutral_mass:  The calculated neutral mass of the matched peptide.
+- e_value:  The expectation value or E-value score for the peptide.
+See this paper for some info on [how Comet calculates E-values](https://pubs.acs.org/doi/10.1021/pr800420s) (although there is a correction where the log transform of the cumulative xcorr distribution is used instead of the log transform of the xcorr histogram).
+- xcorr:  The cross correlation score for the peptide.
+[Here's a very nice illustration](https://willfondrie.com/2019/02/an-intuitive-look-at-the-xcorr-score-function-in-proteomics/) of how this score is calculated by Will Fondrie.
+- delta_cn:  The deltaCn which is the difference in the normalized cross correlation score, historically between top hit and next best hit.
+In Comet, each deltaCn score for each row is the  difference in the normalized cross correlation score between that hit and next lower peptide hit.
+- sp_score:  The preliminary score which is the sum of peak intensities that match the peptide and accounts for continuity of an ion series and the length of the peptide.
+I think of this as a quick/simple peptide match score that now exists only for backwards compatibility for post-search processing tools.
+- ions_matched:  Out of the total number of theoretical fragment ions being considered in the search, this is the number of those ions that were found in the experimental spectrum.
+- ions_total:   The total number of theoretical fragment ions for the peptide.
+- plain_peptide:  The raw peptide sequence.
+- modified_peptide:  The peptide sequence including previous and next amino acids as well as any variable modifications.
+- prev_aa:  In the first protein that contains this peptide, the amino acid just before or n-terminal to the peptide.
+- next_aa:   In the first protein that contains this peptide, the amino acid just after or c-terminal to the peptide.
+- protein:  A comma separated list of proteins that contain the identified peptide.
+The maximum number of proteins printed out is controlled by the [max_duplicate_proteins](max_duplicate_proteins.html) parameter.
+- protein_count:  The total number of proteins in the database that contains the peptide.
+- modifications:  An encoding of static and variable modifications in the peptide as described above.
+- retention_time_sec:  If available from the query file, this reports the retention time in seconds of the spectrum being searched.
+- sp_rank:  The rank of the preliminary score (Sp).
+If the peptide results were ordered by the sp_score column, this column reports the rank order of this peptide when sorted by sp_score.
+So if this peptide had the fourth highest sp_score, this column would contain a "4".